-You can find a full list of government grants and schemes by using the government.
+You can find a full list of government grants and schemes by using the government support finder.
 It’s important to note the deadline for grants and schemes, as they are constantly being updated as new funding is secured and new schemes are introduced, so be sure to check if schemes are still running before you apply.

 As touched on above, the criteria for each grant and scheme varies significantly, so ensure you have thoroughly checked the fine print and eligibility criteria before applying.

 Angel investors are individuals who invest privately into the growth of a small business at an early stage in exchange for equity.
 They're usually well-connected and high-net-worth individuals who have taken a liking to your product.
 However, angels could also be a group of investors who club together to fund a new venture or even a friend or member of your family who has decided they want to invest in your business.
 The amount invested could vary significantly, depending on how much the investor is willing to part with and the business proposition.